Lomztein/Moduthulhu/README.md

 *Ahem*, sorry.

-The point is that my previous Discord Bot, gloriously named Adminthulhu, became kind of a mess of code, and I was kinda sick of having issues with it.
+The point is that my previous Discord Bot, gloriously named Adminthulhu, became kind of a mess of code, and I became sick of having endless issues with it.
 So here we are now.
 Welcome to the Modular Discord Bot repository!

 So what is this all about, you might be wondering?
 As the name implies, it is a Discord bot build around the concept of a modular approach to features.
 Instead of having all features fighting for space in a single codebase, this bot splits features up into modules!
 Modules are dynamically loaded at runtime from .dll files, and can be written by anyone with a bit of C# experience and this codebase.
 The reason for the modular approach was a desire to have a single bot with many different features, so that you don't need to flood a server with like ten different bots, each doing a single thing.